-Gaining confidence from these service dogs, veterans living with PTSD expand their lives, regain mobility and independence and re-integrate into their communities.
+Gaining confidence from these service dogs, veterans living with PTSD and other disabilities expand their lives, regain mobility and independence and re-integrate into their communities.

 Southeastern Guide Dogs is committed to providing you with exceptional customer service as you navigate our application process.
 The information below will provide you with a clear understanding of our application process and provide you with a checklist of the items that we will need to expedite your acceptance into our program.

 Please read through all of the below eligibility and requirements information below before you apply for a service dog.